Forgot your username or password?

-Kathleen Budny, program director, 212 710 3144Kathleen collaborates with staff and volunteer committees to orchestrate AIGA’s biennial design conference and design and business conference.
+Kathleen Budny, program director, 212 710 3144Kathleen collaborates with staff and volunteer committees to orchestrate AIGA’s annual conferences.
 Kathleen also works to create partnerships with universities and other providers to program professional development at a national level.

-With degrees from the University of North Carolina and the Royal College of Music, Kathleen has directed arts education departments within NYC nonprofits for several years.
-Previously, she worked in London as an educator with Arts Council England, London Borough of Ealing and Arts Award UK.
-Kathleen has also served on the New York based Arts in Education Roundtable, a professional association for arts educators, where she was a member of the conference committee.
+With degrees from the University of North Carolina and the Royal College of Music, Kathleen has directed arts education departments within New York City nonprofits for several years.
+Previously, she worked in London as an educator with Arts Council England, London Borough of Ealing, and Arts Award UK.
+Kathleen has also served on the New York City Arts in Education Roundtable, a professional association for arts educators, where she was a member of the conference committee.
 She also has extensive experience planning and leading professional development workshops.

 Amy Chapman, project

-Feinberg, director of events, 212 710 3142Jonathan creates compelling and profitable educational and networking experiences by defining optimal environments and making sound business decisions that foster the mission and direction of AIGA.
-For all nationally-hosted conferences and events, he evaluates location, contractor and vendor options and directs pre-conference, onsite and post-conference activity.
-Jonathan serves as tactical advisor for the planning, budgeting and execution of the Design Educators Conferences, as well as other regional events and is the lead producer for AIGA’s web conferencing initiatives.
+Jonathan Feinberg, director of events, 212 710 3142Jonathan creates compelling and profitable educational and networking experiences by defining optimal environments and making sound business decisions that foster the mission and direction of AIGA.
+For all nationally-hosted conferences and events, he evaluates location, contractor, and vendor options and directs pre-conference, onsite, and post-conference activity.
+Jonathan serves as tactical advisor for the planning, budgeting, and execution of the Design Educators Conferences, as well as other regional events.
+He is also the lead producer for AIGA’s web conferencing initiatives.

 George Fernandez, membership

 director, 212 710 3132George maintains AIGA’s membership database and is the primary customer service contact for membership inquiries from chapter membership coordinators.
-He is responsible for providing membership recruitment materials, helping coordinators use the workroom, generating invoices and monitoring and maintaining group memberships as well as sending out regular mailings (postcards, new-member packets, membership cards).
-He answers questions about membership status, which benefits members should have been sent and who belongs on a group membership.
+He is responsible for providing membership recruitment materials, helping chapter board members use the workroom, generating invoices, and monitoring and maintaining group memberships, as well as sending out regular mailings (postcards, new-member packets, membership cards).
+He answers questions about membership status, which benefits members should have been sent, and who belongs on a group membership.